6.6 Social inclusion through education and training

 The Roma community in BiH suffers from a legacy of discrimination that has contributed to widespread poverty, unemployment, homelessness, and a lack of access to education.
 Currently, school attendance by Roma children is sporadic at best, according to the UNICEF BiH.

-BiH create the preconditions for the implementation of the inclusion process through adequate training and support for educators, teachers, lecturers, and professors with assistance of experts (doctors, psychologists, therapists, speech therapists, etc.) for the purpose of development of individualized curricula.
-They also have assistance for the practical work, including the implementation of rehabilitation programs and the provision of medical examinations and assistance from the above expert and assistants/volunteers, as well as provision of additional teaching aids adapted to work with pupils with disabilities and gifted pupils.
+BiH creates preconditions for the implementation of the inclusion process through adequate training and support for educators, teachers, lecturers, and professors with assistance of experts (doctors, psychologists, therapists, speech therapists, etc.) for the purpose of development of individualized curricula.
+They also have assistance with the practical work, including the implementation of rehabilitation programs and the provision of medical examinations and assistance from the above experts and assistants/volunteers, as well as provision of additional teaching aids adapted to work with pupils with disabilities and gifted pupils.
 It should be noted that children and young people with special needs are increasingly acquiring education in mainstream schools according to their individual abilities and skills.

 Social cohesion and equal opportunities